 This program requires a full-time, 18-week teaching internship on-site at an approved secondary school.

 Bachelor's degree from a regionally accredited institution, with a major in the content area for which certification will be sought

 Cumulative GPA of 2.75 or higher in content area coursework

 Official transcript analysis of previous coursework

-Earned a qualifying composite score on the Praxis CORE Assessment test, or alternatively a qualifying composite score on the Praxis I, SAT, ACT, or GRE
+Qualifying composite score on the Praxis CORE Assessment test, the Praxis I, SAT, ACT, or GRE

 Accreditation & Licensing